joerivandervelde/animated-sirds/README.md

 ![d-sphere-r1.0-d0.1.gif](gifs/d-sphere-r1.0-d0.1.gif)

-When viewed as an animated SIRDS, the animation is smooth and easy to follow.
+When viewed as an ASIRDS, the animation is smooth and easy to follow.
-However, instead of a clear circular orbit, the sphere seems to emerge from the background, move to the right, submerge into the background, and later re-appear on the left.
+However, instead of a circular orbit, the sphere seems to emerge from the background, move to the right, submerge into the background, and later re-appear on the left.

 ![d-sphere-r1.0-d0.1-noisy.gif](gifs/d-sphere-r1.0-d0.1-noisy.gif)

 ## Experiment 4: color vs monochrome

 Would a colored ASIRDS be easier to view than a monochrome one?
-Let's use the reference image from before.
+Let's use our reference image as a starting point.

 ![a-sphere-r0.4-d0.1.gif](gifs/a-sphere-r0.4-d0.1.gif)

-Instead of the monochrome palette used so far, we can also use random RGB colors.
+But instead of the monochrome color palette used so far, we use random RGB colors.
-Is the resulting animation a better experience than the reference? color somehow more bland, but also smoother.
+Compared to the reference ASIRDS, the colors seem to make the scene more smooth and subtle, but somehow also more bland.

 ![e-sphere-color-noisy.gif](gifs/e-sphere-color-noisy.gif)

 ## Experiment 5: low vs normal resolution

-Finally, would image resolution make a difference in viewing?
+Finally, we can test if image resolution makes a difference in viewing experience.
 Again we use the reference image.

 ![a-sphere-r0.4-d0.1.gif](gifs/a-sphere-r0.4-d0.1.gif)

 This time, we lower the resolution by copying every other pixel to its neighbouring position.
 The image width and height do not change, but one pixel is now the size of four, and three are lost.
-While the sphere is trackable, the depth effect is surprisingly awkward to view, as if you cannot focus properly.
+While the sphere is trackable, the depth effect is surprisingly awkward to view, as if your eyes cannot focus properly on the object.

 ![f-sphere-lowres-noisy.gif](gifs/f-sphere-lowres-noisy.gif)

-## Conclusion
+## Conclusions

-A convincing animated SIRDS seems to depend on depth scaling proportional to object size, a fresh random dot pattern for each frame, and a high (or high enough) image resolution.
+A credible ASIRDS seems to depend on depth scaling proportional to object size, a fresh random dot pattern for each frame, and a high (or high enough) image resolution.
-The color palette used does not seem to matter much.
+The used color palette does not seem to matter much.
-These conclusions, based on only one input image and one observer, are obviously not scientific and should be regarded as pure conjecture.
+These conclusions, based on a single input image and handful of opinions by one observer, should be regarded as speculation.